Sonesta International Hotels: History

-Expansion, acquisition of Red Lion Hotels Corporation
+Expansion and acquisition of Red Lion Hotels Corporation

-Sonesta was sold to an affiliate of Newton-based Hospitality Properties Trust in 2011, and became a privately owned company again.
-34% of Sonesta International Hotels Corporation is owned by Service Properties Trust (SVC), a Boston real estate trust.
+Sonesta was sold in 2011 to an affiliate of Newton-based Hospitality Properties Trust (subsequently named Service Properties Trust), and it became a privately owned company again.
+34% of Sonesta International Hotels Corporation is owned by Service Properties Trust (SVC), a real estate investment trust.
 In 2015, the company created Sonesta ES Suites, in cities like Columbus, Ohio, Cincinnati, and Cleveland.

-In 2020, Sonesta became one of fastest growing hospitality companies in the United States.
+In 2020, Sonesta became one of the fastest-growing hospitality companies in the United States.
 It had 80 hotels in early 2020.
 From September 2020 to March 2021, Service Properties Trust transferred over 200 hotels from Marriott Hotels & Resorts and IHG Hotels & Resorts to Sonesta brands, after the previous managers were negatively impacted by the COVID-19 pandemic.
 In September 2021, Sonesta began hotel franchising in the United States under Sonesta Franchising.

 As of 2023, the company operates in eight countries and has over 1,200 properties.
 It is the 8th-largest hotel company in the United States as of 2024.

+Sonesta's largest hotels are in Los Angeles, Houston, Chicago and New Orleans.

-Sonesta Brands
+Sonesta brands

 As of April 2025, Sonesta operates under the following brands: